-I recently had the opportunity to give a presentation to folks at the Monterey Bay Aquarium and members of the Monterey community on The Best of the Best of Online Engagement.
-(Big thanks to the aquarium for being great hosts!)
+I recently had the opportunity to give a presentation to folks at the Monterey Bay Aquarium and members of the Monterey community on online engagement best practices (Big thanks to the aquarium for being great hosts!)
 Though I have shared similar versions of this presentation before, my prep got me thinking about easy, “cheat sheet” ways to tie together not only these terrific examples of online engagement, but nearly all successful initiatives in this arena.

 I came up with four elements that make for a successful social media initiative and overall mindset.
 None of these necessities are new or unique.
 In fact, they are the opposite: tried-and-true elements that make up a successful social media mindset and have been proven to position organizations to better reach online engagement goals.
 The “cheat sheet” part?
 They are presented as four “T”s.